-Benefits of walls insulation with a injected polyurethane system:
+Benefits of walls insulation with an injected polyurethane system:

 The wall-tie failure

-In the last years polyurethane system has been used to stabilise walls suffering from tie failure.
+In the last years, polyurethane systems have been used to stabilise walls suffering from tie failure.
 Studies made over the last decade, in conjunction with the Building Research Establishment, have highlighted the problem and have confirmed there are milliards of buildings at risk.

 A suitable polyurethane foam system may be injected into a masonry cavity wall by injecting liquid polyurethane through properly spaced holes in the outer leaf.
 The foam expands in the cavity and sets to become a substantially closed-celled, cross-linked, rigid polyurethane foam which strongly adheres to the inner and outer leaves, so that they become bonded together.

 The foam is a satisfactory replacement for normal metal wall ties.

 You can upgrade the thermal performance of a property to use polyurethane systems.
 This gives energy savings and reduced CO2 emissions.
 And because polyurethane expanding foams mould themselves into the fabric of a building, they seal out draughts and increase airtightness.